 With the onslaught of the coronavirus pandemic, salaries have been cut drastically for some while others have been asked to fend for themselves.
 In these tough times, will home-loan refinancing provide the much-needed financial succour for those ridden with debt?

 First of all, let’s understand the term home-loan refinancing, which is also popularly known as ‘balance transfer’.
 It essentially refers to availing a new loan from another lender to pay-off an existing one.

 It makes sense to switch your home loan on the following occasions:

 1. Saving on interest payments

 With the fall in the interest rates, home loan rates have become cheaper than ever.
-If you had taken fixed loans at a high-interest rate in the past and your existing lender doesn’t allow a switch to a floating rate, it makes sense to do the switch.
+If you had taken fixed interest rate loans at a high-interest rate in the past and your existing lender doesn’t allow a switch to a floating interest rate, it makes sense to do the switch.
 Also, if your existing lender continues to charge a higher rate, then you can switch to a cheaper fixed or floating-rate loan.

 However, be aware that there are switching-related costs.
 Some lenders charge two per cent of the loan outstanding as a penalty, while the new lender, in addition, charges for reprocessing your loan (about 0.5% of the loan amount) along with other miscellaneous ones.

 So, do the math to figure out, if switching the loan makes sense.